-If you haven’t taken any Google’s certification before, let me tell you that this test could be very different from your expectations.
-This is not a highly technical exam-focused, just on architecture scenarios.
+If you haven’t taken any Google certification before, let me tell you that this test could be very different from your expectations.
+This is not highly technical exam-focused, just on architecture scenarios.
 To understand it better and get a contrast, let’s explore another vendor’s version of the test first.

-Most architectures don’t live in a vacuum, and any change requires a lot of technical work – usually integrating with other technologies.
-But no company or customer it’s going to take your proposal at face value.
-Still, a lot of discussions with different teams, questions, presentations, budgets, validations, certifications will happen even before you could do any change … in a few words, it’s not all about knowing the technical side of things; sometimes, it’s the easiest part.
+Most architectures don’t live in a vacuum, and any change requires much technical work – usually integrating with other technologies.
+But no company or customer will take your proposal at face value.
+Still, a lot of discussions with different teams, questions, presentations, budgets, validations, and certifications will happen even before you can make any change … in a few words, it’s not all about knowing the technical side of things; sometimes, it’s the easiest part.

 I get many messages from people from other fields and even other industries – Finance, Entertainment, Hospitality – that reversed the process.
 They took the certification with little experience in Cloud or Architecture, and now they can’t find a job.
 Why?
 Because you are missing many other skills, and some you’d need to get at the job.
 It’s an organic process.

 - You will get questions reflecting Google’s SRE culture.
-Some of them just about that with not other aspects involved.
+Some of them are just about that, with not other aspects involved.
 I was surprised to find questions delivered in that way in an Architect test.

-- You will get typical questions about classic Computing and Storage, nothing really stands up there as extremely difficult.
+- You will get typical questions about classic Computing and Storage; nothing is complicated.

 - You will get questions about Data Analytics, Machine Learning and tools: Tensorflow, AI Platform, DataFlow, Pub/Sub, DataPrep, DataStudio … not many and not especially difficult.
 I was expecting more questions of this type, to be honest.

 - You will get questions about the case studies.
-There are now four of them, two new and two up-to-dated.
-In the beta, there were like 20 to 25 questions, and they were really challenging.
+There are now four of them, two new and two up-to-date.
+There were about 20 to 25 questions in the beta, and they were really challenging.
 Don’t expect a simple selection between technologies.
 They are questions related to certain aspects of the system, technical or business, and are not straightforward.
-It could be Security, Networking, SRE, Compliance, Computing … In my case, I struggled because I got the two up-to-dated scenarios linked to the old spec; I guess that was a glitch in the beta exam.
+It could be Security, Networking, SRE, Compliance, or Computing … In my case, I struggled because I got the two up-to-date scenarios linked to the old spec; I guess that was a glitch in the beta exam.
 So I picked up questions based on the best possible answer to the related scenario using what I remembered.
-In any case, it’s the most difficult part of the test – at least in the beta.
+In any case, it’s the most challenging part of the test – at least in the beta.

 Overall, I think it’s a good and challenging update that now ranks high in terms of difficulty and reflects a bit better the Architect’s job – and Google’s take on it.